vinay2612/SriRepo/README.md

 # SriRepo
+This requires Java 8 Run Time environment as I have used Lambda functions which supported in version 8

 This code requires 3 JSON files user.JSON, ticket.JSON and organisation in the C:\Homework directory.
 Create a homework folder in the C: drive and place the user.JSON,ticket.JSOn and organisation.JSON given in the previous email

-If you want to replace the location , change it in the DataSearch.java class (the 3 variable which stores this are stJSONFile stJSONFIleUsers, stJSONFileTickets and run the mvn clean install command to get the zen-1.0.jar
+If you want to replace the location , change it in the DataSearch.java class (the 3 variable which stores this are stJSONFile stJSONFIleUsers, stJSONFileTickets and run the mvn clean install command to get the zen-1.0.jar)

 navigate to the bin directory and run the search.bat